-For the protection of Scouts in camp and in the interest of care for personal property, NO personal archery equipment or firearms may be brought to camp.
+For the protection of Scouts in camp and in the interest of care for personal property, NO personal archery equipment or firearms may be brought to camp as per National BSA policies.

 Pets

 Even if you are just visiting camp, pets are to be left at home!
 Pets of any type are not allowed by B.S.A.
 National Standards.
 Camp abounds with native wildlife.
 We also ask you not to remove this wildlife from its natural habitat.